 What to do Next:

 Now you set up the custom domain for your BlogSpot blog.
-So here are some important things to do for increasing the SEO performance of your blog.
+So here are some important things to do to increase your blog’s SEO performance.

 - Submit your website to Search Engines: By submitting your website to search engines, Search engine bots will start crawling your website.
 So people can find your new domain on SERPs quickly.

-- Submit New sitemap to Google Search Console: As you add a custom domain to your BlogSpot blog, you need to submit a new sitemap to Google webmaster tools.
+- Submit a new sitemap to Google Search Console: As you add a custom domain to your BlogSpot blog, you need to submit a new sitemap to Google webmaster tools.
 Follow the steps in this blog post to learn how to submit a new sitemap to GWT.

 - Add your domain to Bing and Yahoo: Bing and Yahoo are two search engines that can drive quality traffic to your website.
 Read this post and learn how to add your blog to Bing and Yahoo search engines.

 - Submit your website to Baidu and Yandex search engines: Although they are regional search engines, they can drive massive traffic than some social networks.
-Do you know that Baidu is one of the top 10 most popular websites in the world?
+Do you know that Baidu is one of the world’s top 10 most popular websites?
 So go ahead and follow the steps in these two blog posts to optimize your BlogSpot blog for Baidu and Yandex search engines.